suncoast-devs/handbook/lessons/react-hooks/index.md

 // <HelloWorld />
 ```

-In this case the component does not maintain any state.
+In this case, the component does not maintain any state.
 Each time it is
-rendered, it simply uses `<div>Hello, World!</div>` as it's content.
-In this way
+rendered, it merely uses `<div>Hello, World!</div>` as its content.
+In this way,
 we say that it is stateless.

 ### Stateless Functional Components

 However, there is overhead in writing a component this simple as an entire
 class.
-We really only need and use the `render` method.
-In these cases we can
+We only need and use the `render` method.
+In these cases, we can reduce
-reduce this code to just a function with the name `HelloWorld`
+this code to just a function with the name `HelloWorld`

 ```jsx
 function HelloWorld() {